PMEC-OSU/FOSTWIN/README.md

 # Using the web interface

 The FOSTWIN web interface allows developers to test their control code on a real-time system.
-Via our web portal, you can gain access to a Speedgoat real-time target machine, which can execute compiled Simulink code for control applications.
+Via our web interface, you can gain access to a Speedgoat real-time target machine, which can execute compiled Simulink code for control applications.

 ## Signing up